zzubzq/apidocs/source/index.html.md

 POST /sapi/v1/giftcard/redeemCode (HMAC SHA256)
 ``

-This API is for redeeming the Binance Code.
+This API is for redeeming the Zzubzq Code.
 Once redeemed, the coins will be deposited in your funding wallet.

-**Please note that if you enter the wrong code 5 times within 24 hours, you will no longer be able to redeem any Binance Code that day.**
+**Please note that if you enter the wrong code 5 times within 24 hours, you will no longer be able to redeem any Zzubzq Code that day.**

 **Weight(IP):**